aimhigherweb/iec_website/content/what-we-do/ortho-k-what-to-expect.md

 ● **How new is ortho-K vision correction?**

-The idea of corneal molding to correct myopia may have originated millennia ago when the chinese used bags of sand resting on their closed eyelids to improve their vision.
+The idea of corneal molding to correct myopia may have originated millennia ago when the Chinese used bags of sand resting on their closed eyelids to improve their vision.
 Ortho-K has been around since the 1940s; however, this process originally took a long period of time, was unreliable, and compromised the healthy physiology of the eye.
 In the past 15 years, ortho-K has reached a safe and predictable level.
 This is made possible with technological advancements and oxygen permeable contact lens materials.

 **● Are there age restrictions for ortho-K?**